Skip to content

 Record type proliferation

 Every record type adds complexity to page layouts, validation rules, flows, and testing.
-A CTA should challenge “we need a record type for each region” requirements and suggest alternatives like custom fields or dynamic forms.
+Challenge “we need a record type for each region” requirements and suggest alternatives like custom fields or dynamic forms.

 Person Accounts